-- A. One Housing Application shall be completed for both the Section 8 and Public Housing Programs and shall be in written form. - B. All applications will be maintained in alphabetic order. - C. Any contacts between the Housing Authority and the applicant will be in writing where possible and any conversations documented and maintained with the Housing Application.

-9.4 RECEIPT OF APPLICATION AND PLACEMENT ON WAIT LIST
+- A. One Housing Application shall be completed for both the Housing Choice Voucher and Public Housing Programs and shall be in written form. - B. All applications will be maintained in alphabetic order. - C. Any contacts between the Housing Authority and the applicant will be via digital correspondence where possible and any conversations documented and maintained with the Housing Application. - 9.4 RECEIPT OF APPLICATION AND PLACEMENT ON WAIT LIST